privacyguides/privacyguides.org/docs/video-streaming.en.md

 !!! note

-    Only the **LBRY desktop client** is recommended as the [Odysee](https://odysee.com) website and the LBRY clients in F-Droid, Play Store, and the App Store have mandatory synchronization and telemetry.
+    Only the **LBRY desktop client** is recommended, as the [Odysee](https://odysee.com) website and the LBRY clients in F-Droid, Play Store, and the App Store have mandatory synchronization and telemetry.

 !!! recommendation